gonzex/test_abidocs/doc/tutorials/elastic.md

-of the literature, or better yet out of the source code, we will cheat and tell you that 1a.u.=57.2147606 C/m^2 Thus the new RF result for the 3,3 rigid- ion piezoelectric constant is -0.7455887 C/m^2 compared to the result found in 4 by a completely-GS finite difference calculation, -0.745589 C/m^2.
+of the literature, or better yet out of the source code, we will cheat and tell you that 1a.u.=57.2147606 C/m^2 Thus the new RF result for the 3,3 rigid- ion piezoelectric constant is -0.7455887 C/m^2 compared to the result found in section 4 by a completely-GS finite difference calculation, -0.745589 C/m^2.
 The agreement is now excellent!

-The fully RF calculation in 2 in fact will converge much more rapidly with ** k** sample than the partial-finite-difference method introduced here.
+The fully RF calculation in section 2 in fact will converge much more rapidly with ** k** sample than the partial-finite-difference method introduced here.
 Is it worthwhile to have learned how to do this?
 We believe that is always pays to have alternative ways to test results, and besides, this didn't take much time.
 (Have you found the conversion factor on your own yet?)

-* * *

-### **6\.
-Response-function calculation of the elastic constants of Al
+## 6 Response-function calculation of the elastic constants of Al metal
-metal.**

 For metals, the existence of partially occupied bands is a complicating feature for RF as well as GS calculations.
 Now would be a good time to review [lesson 4](lesson_base4.html) which dealt in detail with the interplay between